dcsimg

 Shared property joint tenancy

 If you've signed a joint tenancy agreement with your housemates, you will only need one TV Licence.
-This will act as a communal TV Licence that covers all the devices in your shared accomodation.
+This will act as a communal TV Licence that covers all the devices in your shared accommodation.

 However, there may be other reasons why you need still need your own TV Licence, such as whether or not you have exclusive access to a toilet or washing facilities.